Istionia/featherpause/FeatherPause/BATTLEPLAN.md

 ### Prompt 10: Size Comparison Slider

 ```
-For the FeatherPause app, implement the Size Comparison Slider component as specified in the requirements.
+For the FeatherPause app, implement the Size Comparison Slider component using Gluestack UI v2 components as the foundation.
 This will help users understand the relative size of identified birds.

 Requirements:
-1. Create a SizeSlider component that visualizes the size tiers:
+1. Create a SizeSlider component using Gluestack UI v2 Slider and related components:
    - House Sparrow (15 cm)
    - Barn Swallow (17 cm)
    - Rock Pigeon (32 cm)